RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 {{<image filename="images/rc/access-management-delete-user-dialog.png" width="50%" alt="Use the confirm that you want to remove a user from your team." >}}{{< /image >}}

-Select the **Delete user** to confirm removal.
+Select the **Delete user** button to confirm removal.
 This action is permanent and cannot be undone.

 ## Team management roles